MARTIMM/HikingCompanion/README.md

 Versions have a letter added: D for debug version and R for a release version.
 When not added it is always a debug version.

+* 2018-11-11, 0.13.1
+  Bug fixed; Keyboard of android tablet is shown in in uppercase.
+Each time the keyboard is set in lowercase it switches back to uppercase after typing a letter.
+Also numbers are not available.
+By turning `inputMethodHints` to `Qt.ImhNoAutoUppercase` it can be forced lowercase without any 'smart' actions.
 * 2018-11-9, 0.13.0
   * Add current location button on map page.
   * Add current track button on map page.